Insurance (also referred to as financial responsibility) is required on all vehicles operated or parked on California roads.

 Insurance Companies that Electronically Report to DMV

-Insurance companies in California are required by law (California Vehicle Code [CVC] §16058) to electronically report private-use vehicle insurance information to DMV.
-Insurance companies are exempt from electronically reporting insurance information for vehicles covered by commercial or business insurance policies.
+Insurance companies in California are required by law (California Vehicle Code [CVC] §16058) to electronically report private-use vehicle information and as of January 1, 2023, Commercial and Fleet vehicle insurance information.

 Vehicle Registration Suspensions